tsahota/NMproject/README.md

 system_nm("execute run1.mod -dir=1")
 ```

-NOTE: the -dir option must match the run id in the control stream name.  e.g. if the control stream is "run23vpc.mod" the -dir must be "23vpc"
+NOTE: the `-dir` option must match the run id in the control stream name.  e.g. if the control stream is `run23vpc.mod` the `-dir` must be `23vpc`

 ### FAQ